auth0/docs/articles/policies/billing.md

 If your credit card fails, this will not affect the service.
 So if you are having issues with the service, it is not due to the credit card failing.

 ## How can I cancel my subscription?
 Please proceed by downgrading your subscription to free or by cancelling your subscription via the Auth0 Dashboard.

+1. Login to the Auth0 management dashboard
+2. Click on your username in the top right corner to bring up the associated dropdown box.
+3. Select `Account Settings`.
+4. On the `Account Settings` page, click on the `Subscription` tab.
+5. On the `Subscription` tab, scroll down to the box associated with the `Free plan` and click `Checkout`.
+6. To confirm your subscription change, click `Subscribe` Now.